ray-project/ray/doc/source/ray-air/tuner.rst

 See the :class:`TuneConfig API reference <ray.tune.tune_config.TuneConfig>` for more details.

-The :class:`RunConfig <ray.air.config.RunConfig>` contains configurations that are more generic than tuning specific settings.
+The :class:`RunConfig <ray.train.RunConfig>` contains configurations that are more generic than tuning specific settings.
 This may include:

 - failure/retry configurations